> Skip to content

 Manya Whitaker is an assistant professor of education at Colorado College who writes regularly for The Chronicle about early-career issues in academe.
 Read her previous columns here.

-Read other items in this The Academic Workplace: Defining Job Success package.
+Read other items in The Academic Workplace: Defining Job Success.

 We welcome your thoughts and questions about this article.
 Please email the editors or submit a letter for publication.